manojkumar9911/EazyByte/Readme.md

 ## About the Project

-[Vanhack](#Vanhack) send all applicants challenges through [HackerRank](#HackerRank) in order to verify their coding skills.
-This specific challende was to make a calendar app.
+This specific website was to make a calendar app.
 The calendar should display all the dates for the current month.
 The calendar app should also be able to mark appointments.
 The app must have the following functionality:

 - Any appointment can be made for the current day or for a future date.
 - No two appointments should overlap.
 If an appointment already exists for a day, a warning should be shown.